 In other words, my job is to empower my team to empower our clients.
 So how do we help our clients to empower each other?
 In my previous roles I was fortunate to sit on the board of Dscoop.
 This organization consisted of HP Indigo users, who were all committed to helping each other to digitally transform the printing industry.
 While most were actually competitors, they were all donating their time to help each other.
 How empowering – and generous – is that?

 Upon joining Augury, I learned they have a customer advisory board, which includes executive customers from our customer organizations, as well as an industry advisory board that guides and consults with us.
 The community team at Augury is also planning to launch a steering committee for corporate maintenance and reliability managers in the coming quarter.
 Already, Augury is all about connecting those in manufacturing to share best practices and help one another be successful.

 In the end, we all want to contribute to the greater good.
 And now Augury and our customers can do this at scale!

-Read last week’s ‘The Road To Customer-Centricity (1): What I Learned On The Way’.
+Read the previous: ‘The Road To Customer-Centricity (1): What I Learned On The Way’.

 Or to learn more about Augury’s full-stack people-first approach that’s transforming manufacturing, get in touch today.